kyhau/gsuite-utils/README.md

-# GDrive-Tools
+# gsuite-utilsGDrive-Tools

-This repo is created for investigating how the Google Apps Admin SDK - Reports API may help on Google Drive activity reporting.
+This repo is created for investigating

+1. how the Google Apps Admin SDK - Reports API
+2. how the Google Calendar API

 Please see [Quick Start: Google Apps Admin SDK - Reports API](https://developers.google.com/admin-sdk/reports/v1/quickstart/python) for the steps about